North Sydney Oval: Rugby union

+In 2025 Northern Suburbs celebrated their 125 year anniversary and use of North Sydney Oval as a home ground.
 The stadium was also briefly home to the Sydney Fleet during the short lived (single season) Australian Rugby Championship.
 With the elimination of this competition, Rugby events at the oval are limited to Northern Suburbs home games and promotional activities held by the Australian Rugby Union such as Wallaby 'Fan Days' and open training sessions.